nextflow-io/training/docs/advanced/structure.md

 }
 ```

 Why might this be helpful?
 You can add extra classes to the metadata which can be computed from the existing metadata.
-For example, we might want want to grab the adapter prefix:
+For example, we might want to grab the adapter prefix:

 ```groovy linenums="1"
 def getAdapterStart() {